encode/apistar/README.md

 * `exclusive_maximum` - `True` for an exclusive maximum limit.
 Defaults to `False`.
 * `exclusive_minimum` - `True` for an exclusive minimum limit.
 Defaults to `False`.
 * `multiple_of` - An integer that the data must be strictly divisible by, in order to be valid.
+* `description` - A description for online documentation

 ### Boolean

 Validates boolean input.
 Returns either `True` or `False`.

 * `default` - A default to be used if a field using this typesystem is missing from a parent `Object`.
+* `description` - A description for online documentation

 ### Enum